macchiato-framework/macchiato-async/README.md

 Build status:
 [![CircleCI](https://circleci.com/gh/macchiato-framework/macchiato-async.svg?style=svg)](https://circleci.com/gh/macchiato-framework/macchiato-async)

 Currently a trivial ClojureScript wrapper for [node-fibers](https://github.com/laverdet/node-fibers).
-Originally wrote to be used in Macchiato, but can be used standalone.
+Originally written to be used in Macchiato, but can be used standalone.

 In the near future we plan to experiment with different approaches.
 See the [TODO](#TODO) section below.